cturra/docker-ntp/README.md

 *(These instructions assume you already have a swarm)*

 ```
-# deploy ntp stack to the swarm
+# Deploy NTP stack to the swarm
 $> docker stack deploy -c docker-compose.yml cturra

-# check that service is running
+# Check that service is running
 $> docker stack services cturra

-# (optional) view the ntp logs
+# View the NTP logs (optional)
 $> docker service logs -f cturra_ntp
 ```

-### From a Local command line
+### From local command line

-Using the vars file in this git repo, you can update any of the variables to reflect your environment.
-Once updated, simply execute the build then run scripts.
+Using the vars file in this git repo, you can update any variables to reflect your environment.
+Once updated, execute the build, then run scripts.

 ```
-# build ntp
+# Build NTP
 $> ./build.sh

-# run ntp
+# Run NTP
 $> ./run.sh
 ```

-## Configure NTP Servers
+## Configure NTP servers

 By default, this container uses CloudFlare's time server (time.cloudflare.com).
 If you'd like to use one or more different NTP server(s), you can pass this container an `NTP_SERVERS` environment variable.
-This can be done by updating the [vars](vars), [docker-compose.yml](docker-compose.yml) files or manually passing `--env=NTP_SERVERS="..."` to `docker run`.
+Achieve this by updating the [vars](vars), [docker-compose.yml](docker-compose.yml) files, or manually passing `--env=NTP_SERVERS="..."` to `docker run`.

 Below are some examples of how to configure common NTP Servers.

-Do note, to configure more than one server, you must use a comma delimited list WITHOUT spaces.
+Do note to configure more than one server; you must use a comma-delimited list WITHOUT spaces.

 ```
-# (default) cloudflare
+# Cloudflare (default)
 NTP_SERVERS="time.cloudflare.com"

-# google
+# Google
 NTP_SERVERS="time1.google.com,time2.google.com,time3.google.com,time4.google.com"

-# alibaba
+# Alibaba
 NTP_SERVERS="ntp1.aliyun.com,ntp2.aliyun.com,ntp3.aliyun.com,ntp4.aliyun.com"

-# local (offline)
+# Local (offline)
 NTP_SERVER="127.127.1.1"
 ```

-If you're interested in a public list of stratum 1 servers, you can have a look at the following list.
-Do make sure to verify the ntp server is active as this list does appaer to have some no longer active servers.
+See the following for a public list of stratum 1 servers.
+Ensure the NTP server is active, as this list does appear to have some no longer active servers.

  * https://www.advtimesync.com/docs/manual/stratum1.html

-## Chronyd Options
+## Chronyd options

-### No Client Log (noclientlog)
+### No client log (noclientlog)

 This is optional and not enabled by default.
-If you provide the `NOCLIENTLOG=true` envivonrment variable, chrony will be configured to:
+If you provide the `NOCLIENTLOG=true` environment variable, chrony will configure as follows:

 > Specifies that client accesses are not to be logged.
-Normally they are logged, allowing statistics to
+Normally they are logged, allowing the reporting
-> be reported using the clients command in chronyc.
+> of statistics using the client command in chronyc.
 This option also effectively disables server support
 > for the NTP interleaved mode.

 ## Logging

-By default, this project logs informational messages to stdout, which can be helpful when running the ntp service.
-If you'd like to change the level of log verbosity, pass the `LOG_LEVEL` environment variable to the container, specifying the level (`#`) when you first start it.
-This option matches the chrony `-L` option, which support the following levels can to specified: 0 (informational), 1 (warning), 2 (non-fatal error), and 3 (fatal error).
+By default, this project logs informational messages to stdout, which can be helpful when running the NTP service.
+If you want to change the log verbosity level, pass the `LOG_LEVEL` environment variable to the container, specifying the level (`#`) when you first start it.
+This option matches the chrony `-L` option, which supports the following levels when set: 0 (informational), 1 (warning), 2 (non-fatal error), and 3 (fatal error).

 Feel free to check out the project documentation for more information at: